Get the Recipes

 While they may not look like much individually, when the carrot roses join forces on the top of a cake, they become much more than the sum of their parts.

-It's a special touch for a celebratory cake, but certainly not a requirement.
+It's a unique touch for a celebratory cake, but certainly not a requirement.
 With loads of brown butter, pecans, and spices, plus an ample dose of cream cheese buttercream, this carrot cake will make any occasion special—with or without a bouquet of roses.